mrpascual/savr/README.md

 - Like posts, playlists, and songs
 - Add/follow other users

-## Technologies
+## Technologies Used
-- Ruby
-- Ruby On Rails
+- Ruby/Ruby On Rails
 - HTML
+- CSS/SCSS
-- SCSS
+- Illustrator

 ## Thank You!